Investing & Unintended Consequences

 Post equities and bonds, we will analyze the 10 ETFs with the highest and lowest betas to commodities.
 There is no large surprise here as the top 10 ETFs are all commodity-focused, specifically on oil and gas.

 The bottom 10 ETFs do not feature particularly negative betas with a median of -0.1, but most ETFs are thematic ones that offer exposure to the technology sector.
-Recalling that some of these ETFs have the highest betas to equities, highlights some cross-asset relationships (try Finominal’s Know Your Factors for asset class risk analysis).
+Recalling that some of these ETFs have the highest betas to equities, highlights some cross-asset relationships (try Finominal’s Alpha Analyzer for asset class risk analysis).

 Top 10 ETF with Highest Betas to Commodities